Vyom-Yadav/Vyom-Yadav/README.md

 ## I'm a Student, Footballer and a Defence Aspirant!!

-- 🌱 I’m currently learning xpath, antlr
+- 🌱 I’m currently learning to write shell scripts.
 - 👯 I’m looking to contribute to Java projects
 - 🥅 2021 Goals: Contribute more to Open Source projects